andrew-johnson-4/FFIre/README.md

 This project is structured to address these issues individually by
 * providing common language parsers to extract symbol and type information from low-level languages
 * providing simple macros to define the exported API to high-level languages
-* uses the advanced LM type system to generate good glue code that allocates resources and frees resources correctly
+* using the advanced LM type system to generate good glue code that allocates resources and frees resources correctly